 Microsoft Edge is finally available for Android devices, after making a beta debut on iOS a week ago.
-I downloaded the heavy (54 MB) app for the Galaxy S8 to see if the browser stood out from the rest.
+I downloaded the large (54 MB) app for the Galaxy S8 to see if the browser stood out from the rest.

 Similar to iCloud on iPhone and iPad, you can see the websites you have open on your desktop computer, on your phone, but I haven´t been able to try this feature as I have Internet Explorer on my work PC, not Edge.

-Microsoft Edge is still in beta, and who knows how long Microsoft will keep the browser on that way, but the good thing is you can try it now on your phone or tablet.
+Microsoft Edge is still in beta, and who knows how long Microsoft will keep the browser in that way, but the good thing is you can try it now on your phone or tablet.
 Please, make sure you leave your ideas and comments below and thank you for reading eliaspelcastre.com.